freakent/dbus-mqtt-devices/README.md

 This Venus GX Driver works in concert with the Victron dbus-mqtt gateway.
-It enables devices (such as Arduino microcontrollers or Raspberry Pi) to self register to the dbus over MQTT, without needing additional dedicated custom drivers to be developed and deployed.
+It enables devices (such as Arduino microcontrollers or Raspberry Pi) to self register to the dbus over MQTT.
+This avoids the need for additional dedicated custom drivers to be developed and deployed.

 It uses a pair of MQTT topics under the "devices/*" namespace to establish the registration, using the following protocol: